Tswalu Kalahari Reserve

 Tswalu is an incredible bush retreat lying on the edge of the Kalahari Reserve, within the largest privately owned game reserve in South Africa.
 Immaculately designed Legaes (Tswana for small house) provide every comfort and blend harmoniously into the surrounding wilderness.

-A huge highlight of a visit to Tswalu is the meerkats.
+A huge highlight of a visit to Tswalu are the meerkats.
 Two colonies can be visited; these meerkats, due to their regular exposure to human presence, are very relaxed when visitors are around.
 It's a wonderful sight to visit in the morning, watch the meerkats slowly wake and emerge from their burrows to bask in the sun and then begin foraging for grubs.
 Many guests find it hard to tear themselves away!

 The lodge itself is divided into two parts.
 The Motse comprises six individual suites, and three family suites which each sleep four.
 Each has a private sun deck providing the perfect place to enjoy spectacular views.
 A Jwa Bana (children’s room with child minder) and outdoor heated swimming pool are also available.
-There is also a mezzanine library equipped with satellite TV (the Motse also has full broadband WiFi access throughout) and museum cases display rare artifacts from the area.
+There is also a mezzanine library equipped with satellite TV (the Motse also has full broadband WiFi access throughout) and museum cases display rare artefacts from the area.

 Tarkuni sleeps up to 10 guests in five separate suites and is the ideal option for large groups or families.
 All the rooms are incredibly luxurious and the en-suite bathrooms feature gorgeous free standing tubs and both indoor and outdoor showers.
 The lodge boasts delightful living and dining areas, a library, pool, chef and its own private game viewing vehicle.